ausmani23/chinashock/README.md

 # Job Loss and Incarceration: Local Labor Market Effects of a Natural Experiment

-This repository contains replication materials for "Job Loss and Incarceration: Local Labor Market Effects of a Natural Experiment" by John Clegg and Adaner Usmani.
+This repository contains replication materials for "Job Loss and Incarceration: Local Labor Market Effects of a Natural Experiment".

 ## FOLDERS